Carmelo Anthony retires from NBA, after 19-year career, NCAA title, 3 Olympic gold medals

 Anthony was drafted No. 3 overall by Denver in 2003, part of the star-studded class that included James at No. 1, Hall of Famer Chris Bosh at No. 4, and soon-to-be Hall of Famer Dwyane Wade — he gets officially enshrined this summer — at No. 5.

-Anthony will join them at the Hall of Fame before long.
+Anthony will join them at the Hall of Fame before long — the Hall of Fame said he will be eligible for the 2026 class.
 He averaged 22.5 points in his 19 seasons, spending the bulk of those years with Denver and the New York Knicks.
 Anthony has long raved about his time with the Knicks, and what it was like playing at Madison Square Garden, especially as a kid who was born in Brooklyn.

+He was the NBA’s leading scorer with 28.7 points per game in 2012-13, when the Knicks won 54 games and the Atlantic Division title.

 “The Garden,” Anthony said in 2014.
 “They call it The Mecca for a reason.”